StructureGenerator/StructureGenerator.github.io/README.md

 # Documentation
 A complete [**user manual**](https://github.com/steinbeck/Surge/blob/main/doc/surge1_0.pdf) is included in the package.

+#How to get 'surge'
-Releases, source code and an issue tracker can be found at the [`surge` github repository](https://github.com/StructureGenerator/SURGE).
+[Releases](https://github.com/StructureGenerator/surge/releases), source code and an issue tracker can be found at the [`surge` github repository](https://github.com/StructureGenerator/surge).

 # Citing Surge
 If you use `surge`, please cite: